lew13010/OC-PP-P7-BileMo/README.md

 For get all users api.

 #### /api/users/{user_id}
-For get a user detail with id.
+For get a user details with id.

 #### /api/articles
 For get all articles api.

 #### /api/articles/{article_id}
-For get article detail with id.
+For get article details with id.